 be nurtured and served as well as those with difficulties.
 They need

 to combat negativity and also inspire.
 There are many school pupils

 who absolutely relish maths in all its forms and they need excellent

 awareness that the subject itself is part of the teachers’ job.
 CPD

 is vital, so is being on social media and engaging with maths

 teachers.
 It’s much more than just teaching a subject.
 Candidates

 VN: Do potential Scholars understand the importance of the Scholars Community as a whole?

 NW: In many ways I don’t think they do.
 They can actually learn from and contribute to the scholars’ community.
 It would be nice to feel when trying to assess people that they would use resources from all the linked free resources such as those of the IMA…they should do this as it’s extremely valuable.
-They can contribute to these resources and they can contribute the resources they make for use in school.
+They can contribute to these resources and they can download resources for use in school.
 It’s very much about sharing best practice.
 They can also contribute articles and build up their own status as thought leaders and influencers.
 It really is a two way process.